Chala751/BASIC-CALULATOR/README.md

 # BASIC-CALULATOR
 A basic calculator using HTML, CSS, and JavaScript allows users to perform arithmetic operations like addition, subtraction, multiplication, and division.
+The HTML structure includes buttons for digits (0-9) and operators (+, -, *, /, =, C).
+CSS is used for styling to enhance the layout and responsiveness.
+JavaScript handles user input, updates the display, and performs calculations when operators are clicked.
+The "=" button evaluates the expression, while "C" clears the input field for new calculations.